Analytics Assessment: how to analyze a project’s viability

 Final thoughts

-An analytics assessment isn’t just a questionnaire; it’s a dialogue that will guide you towards the best approach for your goals.
-The benefits of this stage will prevent you from taking bad decisions and losing time defining strategies or processes during implementation or deployment.
-Besides this, by delaying implementation just a little bit longer, you will be able to start your project smoothly and effortlessly, with processes defined, risks highlighted, and solutions already prepared to mitigate likely problems to emerge from those risks.
-In the end, everything will be much more effective, and most importantly, you will build a robust analytics solution to enable you to get more value from your data.
+An analytics assessment isn’t just a questionnaire; it’s a dialogue that guides you towards the best approach for achieving your goals.
+This stage helps you avoid poor decisions and saves time by ensuring that strategies and processes are clearly defined before implementation or deployment begins, allowing you to establish a solid data foundation.
+Additionally, by taking a little extra time upfront, you will be able to start your initiative smoothly, with well-defined processes, identified risks, and solutions already prepared to mitigate potential issues.
+In the end, the whole process will be much more efficient, and most importantly, you will build a robust analytics solution to enable you to get more value from your data.

-José MirandaAnalytics Assessment: how to analyse a project’s viability
+José MirandaAnalytics Assessment: how to analyze a project’s viability

 Readers also checked out